Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Methods

 \subsection{Propensity Score}

 Although randomized trial data are ideal for estimating the optimal ITR, many researchers only have access to observational data.
 When using observational data, the confounding effect is a main concern and can be mitigated by propensity score modeling \citep{austin2011introduction}.
 The propensity score, denoted as $\pi(A|X) = P(A|X)$, models the probability of receiving treatment $A$ given covariate vector $X$.
 By weighting each individual with the inverse propensity score, the observational data can approximate the data from a randomized trial.
-Let $\hat{\pi}_n(a|x)$ be the estimated propensity score from the training set, and assume $\hat{\pi}_n(a|x)=\pi (a|x,\hat{\theta}_n)$, where $\hat{\theta}_n$ are parameters for the propensity score model estimated based on the training set.
-Let $\theta_0$ represent the true parameter vector.
+Let $\hat{\pi}_n(a|x) = \pi_n(a|x,\hat{\theta}_n)$ be the estimated propensity score from the training set, and $\pi_0(a|x) = \pi_n(a|x,\theta_0)$ be the true propensity score, where $\hat{\theta}_n$ and $\theta_0$ denote the estimated and the true parameters for the propensity score model.